neaumusic/rekordbox-playlist-extractor/README.md

 Extracts all playlists from rekordbox.xml to a folder of .m3u8 files

-Useful for transferring tagged tracks / updated intelligent playlist tracks back into Apple Music
+Very fast for transferring tagged tracks / updated intelligent playlist tracks back into Apple Music

+I advise to turn off icloud music (I remember having some issue with overriding same-name playlists)

 ---